building robust supply chains through sustainable purchasing

 Industry: Industry/retail

-The challenge: For many SMEs, integrating sustainability into purchasing feels like a leap into the unknown.
-The challenge was to turn ambition into practical initiatives that could create tangible value for internal teams, suppliers and customers.
+Context: The CEO of a sourcing office based in Hong Kong wanted to further integrate sustainability actions into its purchasing culture and practices.
+The challenge was to turn this ambition into practical initiatives that could create tangible value for internal teams, suppliers and customers over time.

 Outcomes